Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.4.0.1 (9/7/2019) :
+  - Fixed a problem affecting performance;
+  - The game is paused when full-screen mode is enabled or exited;
+  - Updated software libraries;
+  - Others minors fixes.

 * Version 1.4 (8/2/2019):
   - The game now detects if the apple is blocked by obstacles (walls, dead Snake) and inaccessible then avoids to put the apple in these places or changes its position;